giepetetrzy/FrontendReact/README.md

 # Empty React Project Template

-This repository is an empty react project template made using vite, typescript, yarn, tailwindcss.
+This repository is an empty react project template made using vite, typescript, yarn.
 Eslint and prettier are also configured.
+The styling is set up to use TailwindCSS.
 There is react-router-dom added with example configuration.

 To use the repo clone it and cd into its directory, then run yarn to install packages: